texas-robocamp/texas-robocamp.github.io/virtual/programming/simple_math_user_input.md

-title: "Simple Math and User Input"
-tags: [c++]
-keywords: c++
-sidebar: virtual
-permalink: simple_math_user_input.html

 An object that weighs 1.0 pounds on Earth would weigh 0.1654 pounds on the moon.

 In C++, multiplication is represented with the * symbol.

-The program will save all the numbers it needs in <b>variables</b>.
+The program will save all the numbers it needs in **variables**.
 A variable stores a number or a mathematical formula.

 For example: